What Is Severe OSA – Must-Know Facts

 A significant link exists between obesity and severe OSA.
 Excess weight, especially around the neck area, can constrict the airway, making it more susceptible to obstruction during sleep.

 Fat deposits around the upper airway can obstruct breathing, and as the body mass index (BMI) rises, the chances of experiencing OSA also increase.
+It’s not uncommon for individuals to see an improvement in OSA symptoms after losing weight.

 Age And Gender As Risk Factors

-While OSA can occur at any age, the risk generally increases as one gets older, due to the natural loss of muscle tone in the throat over time.
+Both age and gender play essential roles in the likelihood of developing severe OSA.
+While OSA can occur at any age, the risk generally increases with age due to the natural loss of muscle tone in the throat.

+Men, particularly middle-aged ones, are more likely to suffer from OSA than women.
 However, the gender gap diminishes with age, and post-menopausal women become more at risk, almost matching the rates seen in men.

 Other Medical Conditions That May Contribute To The Severity Of OSA